All Episodes

 Yeah, and how little most people really understand about the actual history of the Native Americans and that.

-One of the things that was most fascinating about the Mediator podcast was that At the time that Lewis and Clark had come to America, a hundred years before that, there had been Native Americans that had traveled to France.
+One of the things that was most fascinating about the Meteor podcast was that at the time that Lewis and Clark had come to America, 100 years before that, there had been Native Americans that had traveled to France.

 elliott west